HP-FX-G/hpConquest/README.md

 # hpConquest
-DeFi Smart Contract Based Products for Token Leveraging, Hedged Positioning, &amp; Arbitrage
+# DeFi Project for Token Withdrawal from Scams, Hacked Wallets, and Multi-Level Marketing Platforms